Kurla: Roads

 The Lal Bahadur Shastri Marg (formerly known as Old Agra Road) is the arterial road for Kurla West.
 The road begins at the southern end of Salsette Island, passing through Kurla and continuing up north into Ghatkopar towards Thane.
 The Andheri – Kurla road links Kurla with Andheri via Saki Naka, The road is notorious for its long traffic jams. while CST road (Central Salsette Tramway Road) leads to Santacruz.
 The Kurla Depot Junction is one of LBS marg's busiest junctions, with one arm proceeding towards the Western Express Highway and the other leading to the Santacruz-Chembur Link Road flyover.

 The 6.45 kilometre long Santa Cruz – Chembur link road was opened in April 2014.
 It connects the east and west sides of Kurla via a Road over bridge (ROB) over the Central railway line, which is also the city's first double-decker flyover The road finally connects to the Eastern Express Highway at the Amar mahal junction.
 The Eastern Express Highway is the main thoroughfare for Kurla East.
 It runs from Sion Causeway in the south to Mulund in the North.

 BEST buses travel from Kurla to all areas of Mumbai.
 The Kurla BEST Depot on the west suffered serious damage during the Mumbai floods of 2005 and has since been shut for redevelopment.
 Buses from this depot used to cater to Mumbai University (Kalina Campus), Bandra Kurla Complex and Chembur.
 Maharashtra State Road Transport Corporation buses ply from their depot at Nehru Nagar in the East to major towns in the State.
 Auto rickshaws and taxis are also available.

 Railways

 Kurla railway station is a junction of the Central Railway Suburban line and the Harbour Line.

 Lokmanya Tilak Terminus, formerly known as Kurla Terminus, is situated in the East.
 It was inaugurated in the 1980s and renovated in 2013.
 The Terminus handles several Central Railway Zone outstation trains every day.

+Metro

+Line 2B and Line 4 of Mumbai Metro will pass through Kurla.